 Simple choices can make a real difference on a big scale.
 Everyone can do their part to fight extinction and save the environment

 Research plays a big part in helping us fight extinction.
-Zoos Victoria is currently involved in over 40 research projects focusing on:
+Zoos Victoria is currently involved in more than 50 research projects focusing on:

 By researching these important areas, we can improve animal care, understand key threats to species, improve the success of re-introduction programs, and empower and inspire our visitors to fight extinction.